stuffo/scaleway-archkernel/README.md

 The system will boot and kexec into the Arch Kernel while booting the Arch image.
 You can see some debug output after bootup using:
 `journalctl -u archkernel-load.service`

+Frist boot will be taking about 20 seconds longer while regenerating the initrd.
+Subsequent boots with the same Arch kernel will instantly kexec.

 ## Building
 1. clone this (`git clone https://github.com/stuffo/scaleway-archkernel.git`)